How to choose paint colors for apartments and condominiums

 To lighten up a space, consider mint and pale gray.
 This combination would also look great in a kitchen or a room that receives little natural light.

-Look no further than the top paint producers to see where the trends for 2021 are heading.
-Sherwin-Williams has its finger on the pulse of interior decorators and their preferences, as well as the preferences of the general public, so when the company says its ColorMix Forecast 2021 calls for bold blues, muddy greens, muted reds, bright pinks and warm whites, you can count on them pleasing the vast majority of people.
+Look no further than the top paint producers to see where the trends for 2023 are heading.
+Sherwin-Williams has its finger on the pulse of interior decorators and their preferences, as well as the preferences of the general public, so when the company says its ColorMix Forecast 2023 calls for bold gray, muddy greens, muted reds, homestead browns and kestrel or pure whites, you can count on them pleasing the vast majority of people.

 Sherwin Williams paint colors for different interior rooms